 Computer science and historyNorthwestern’s size and sense of community led Landon here, but it's the faculty and learning opportunities that continue to impress him as a student.
 Right now, Landon is considering grad school to become a history professor.

-Exercise scienceKessandra describes her internship with the United Fighting Championship Performance Institute in Las Vegas as "the dream."
+Exercise scienceKessandra describes her internship with the Ultimate Fighting Championship Performance Institute in Las Vegas as "the dream."

 AccountingTyler says he gained valuable experience in business through his internship with Battery Systems Inc.